+Total II. his of Third Doub, to Vind Donation for Elicities Duoingt Durana and

-Total Valu ue of Third-Party In-Kind Donation for Eligible I Project Purposes: \$
+lue of Third-Party In-Kind Donation for Eligible -

-donated, vand/or se will be donated Organizat nart below for Third-Party In-Kind Contribution whether it is a Good or a Service , mark "G" for Govervices to be donated to the project during the gradients on at the during the proposed grant period, and gions including the services of affiliated volunteers. od and "S" for service, ant period, (c) when th (d) the value of the (b) nature of the go ne goods and/or serv goods and/or servi
+donated, and/or s will be of Organiza hart below for Third-Party In-Kind Contribute whether it is a Good or a Service , mark "G" for Goervices to be donated to the project during the gradonated during the proposed grant period, and tions including the services of affiliated volunteents herein, for each individual volunteer . ood and "S" for service ant period, (c) when to (d) the value of the e, (b) nature of the go he goods and/or servi e goods and/or servi

 Third-Pa arty In-Kind Contributions

-Is this a Good or Service?
-(G or S) Description of the Goods and/or Services When the Goods and Services will be Donated (month/year) Fair Market Value (FMV) of Goods and/or Services
+Is this a Description of the Goods and/or Services When the Goods Fair Market

+Good or and Services Value (FMV)

+Service? will be Donated of Goods

+(G or S) (month/year) and/or

+Services

 \$

 \$

 \$

+\$

 Total Value \$

-Will the third-party in-kind contribution be provided to the applicant duri ng the proposed gi
+Will the period? third-party in-kind contribution be provided to the applicant du ring the proposed gr

-period?Yes sNo
+Ye esNo

-how the Fair Market Value for each item in the sary back-up documentation with this form that sl
+e how the Fair Market Value for each item any necessary back-up documentation with this fo